 You’ll Need: Canned chickpeas, extra virgin olive oil, yellow onion, rosemary, salt, mushrooms and asparagus

 This Italian recipe eschews any sugar in place of a savory take on breakfast.
 You might call them pancakes, but the Italians call this recipe Farinata.
 Set your oven to 450 degrees.
 Place a 10-inch cast iron skillet with a tablespoon EVOO and half a diced onion to heat up.
 In a blender, blend a can of garbanzo beans (or chickpeas) with a pinch of salt.
 Once the pan is hot, pour chickpea batter directly into the pan on top of the onions (similar to what you’d do with a Dutch baby pancake).
 Sprinkle with rosemary and cook for about 10 minutes, turn the broiler on and toast the top for another 3 minutes.
 When it’s ready, serve with sauteed mushrooms and asparagus.
 One bite and you’ll be whipping up this high-protein breakfast every weekend.

 TURTLE OVERNIGHT OATS

 You’ll Need: Greek yogurt, rolled oats, chia seeds, unsweetened almond milk, maple syrup, pecans, dark chocolate

 Why should candy have all the fun?
 Here’s our take on a classic candy favorite: turtles.
 Combine ½ cup each of Greek yogurt, rolled oats and unsweetened almond milk in a large mason jar.
 Add a tablespoon of maple syrup and stir until smooth.
 Cover and chill overnight.
 When ready to eat, top with an ounce of chopped pecans, a couple squares of dark chocolate, and salty pretzels.
 Sweet and salty turtle not your thing?
-We have more options with our roundup: 50 Overnight Oat Recipes for Weight Loss.
+We have more options with these overnight oat recipes for weight loss.